Titanic (1997 film): Filming

-The costs of filming Titanic eventually began to mount and finally reached $200 million, a bit over $1 million per minute of screen time.
-Fox executives panicked and suggested an hour of specific cuts from the three-hour film.
-They argued the extended length would mean fewer showings, thus less revenue, even though long epics are more likely to help directors win Oscars.
+The filming costs reached $200 million, around $1 million per minute of screen time.
+Fox executives panicked and suggested an hour of cuts from the three-hour film.
+They argued the extended length would mean fewer showings, thus less revenue, even though long epics are more likely to win Oscars.
 Cameron refused, telling Fox, "You want to cut my movie?
 You're going to have to fire me!
 You want to fire me?
 You're going to have to kill me!"
-The executives did not want to start over, because it would mean the loss of their entire investment, but they also initially rejected Cameron's offer of forfeiting his share of the profits as an empty gesture, as they predicted profits would be unlikely.
-Worried about surmounting costs, Fox wanted to find a partner studio to co-finance the film; Fox approached Paramount Pictures in May 1996, and the two studios agreed to split the costs and distribution rights.
-Fox retained the international distribution rights and sold the domestic rights to Paramount in return for $65 million, in an effort to recoup their investment.

-Cameron explained forfeiting his share as complex. "...the short version is that the film cost proportionally much more than T2 and True Lies.
+The executives did not want to start over, because it would mean the loss of their entire investment.
+They initially rejected Cameron's offer to forfeit his share of the profits as an empty gesture, as they predicted profits would be unlikely.
+Instead, they accepted his offer to give up his $8 million salary and his share of the initial gross profits.
+Cameron said: "The short version is that the film cost proportionally much more than T2 and True Lies.
 Those films went up seven or eight percent from the initial budget.
-Titanic also had a large budget to begin with, but it went up a lot more," he said.
-"As the producer and director, I take responsibility for the studio that's writing the checks, so I made it less painful for them.
+Titanic also had a large budget to begin with, but it went up a lot more.
+As the producer and director, I take responsibility for the studio that's writing the checks, so I made it less painful for them.
 I did that on two different occasions.
 They didn't force me to do it; they were glad that I did."
+In July 2024, Cameron said that the co-producer Jon Landau "bore the brunt of the studio pressure" when Titanic was made.
+According to Cameron, Landau "gave his all to provide the time and resources for me to make the film I saw in my head".

+Worried about the mounting costs, Fox wanted to find a partner studio to co-finance the film.
+Fox first approached Universal Pictures as they had picked up the international distribution rights to Cameron's True Lies (1994) when production costs began to mount; however Universal would turn Fox down.
+Instead, Fox and Paramount Pictures came together in May 1996 following the success both studios had collaborating on the distribution for Mel Gibson's Braveheart (1995), and agreed to co-finance the film and split the distribution rights.
+In an effort to recoup their $135 million investment, Fox sold the domestic rights to Paramount in return for Paramount providing Fox an additional $65 million for production, while retaining international rights; Fox remained responsible for any further budget overruns, but would retain all profits from any merchandise as part of the deal with Paramount.
+Amidst the film's successful box office run, the Fox executive William Mechanic said: "Jim Cameron told us we could have an expensive bad movie or a more expensive potentially great movie.
+We made our judgment.
+And we made the best choice."